Klipper3d/klipper/docs/TMC_Drivers.md

 In addition to this document, be sure to review the [TMC driver config reference](Config_Reference.md#tmc-stepper-driver-configuration).

-## Enabling "Stealthchop" mode
+## Enabling "StealthChop" Mode

-By default, Klipper places the TMC drivers in "spreadcycle" mode.
-If the driver supports "stealthchop" then it can be enabled by adding `stealthchop_threshold: 999999` to the TMC config section.
+By default, Klipper places the TMC drivers in "spreadCycle" mode.
+If the driver supports "stealthChop" then it can be enabled by adding `stealthchop_threshold: 999999` to the TMC config section.

-It is recommended to always use "spreadcycle" mode (by not specifying `stealthchop_threshold`) or to always use "stealthchop" mode (by setting `stealthchop_threshold` to 999999).
+It is recommended to always use "spreadCycle" mode (by not specifying `stealthchop_threshold`) or to always use "stealthChop" mode (by setting `stealthchop_threshold` to 999999).
 Unfortunately, the drivers often produce poor and confusing results if the mode changes while the motor is at a non-zero velocity.